What’s On at The V&A?

 You might also like...

 An entire exhibition dedicated to the kimono?
 We’re officially intrigued.
-From 17th Century Japanese garments, to original Star Wars costumes and designs from the likes of Yves Saint Laurent and John Galliano, explore the fascinating evolution of the Kimono and its progressional role within the world of haute couture.
-Until 21 June 2020.
+From 17th century Japanese garments, to original Star Wars costumes and designs from the likes of Yves Saint Laurent and John Galliano, explore the fascinating evolution of the Kimono and its progressional role within the world of haute couture.
+Catch it now until 25 October 2020.

 Visit vam.ac.uk for more information